gerald & maas

 Albert Schweitzer René Tavernier United Nations Texts Elizabeth Bart Gerald George Maas Julie Maas John Bart Gerald

 Poèmes 34 Poems.
 Ed. and translation by J.B.
 Gerald.
 Introduction by René Tavernier.
 Bilingual edition.
-Moody / New York, J.B.
-Gerald & J. Maas, 1984.
-ISBN 0-941917-07-X.
+1984.

 The Crime of Genocide & Bill of Human Rights: U.N.
 Texts (ed.
 J.B.
 Gerald).
-Offset, staplebound.
-59 pages.
-Moody Maine, Editions Gerald & Maas, 1989.
-ISBN 0-941917-12-6.
+1989.

 This edition was published with U.N. permission when we found their publication of the Convention on Genocide out of print.

-Free edition online Night's Lantern genocide warnings.
+Night's Lantern genocide warnings

 Elizabeth Bart Gerald